jjpd777/ex_google_stt/README.md

 ## Status

 Current version of library supports only Streaming API and not tested in production.
 Treat this as experimental.

 ## License

-This project includes modified code from [Original Project or Code Name], which is licensed under the Apache License 2.0 (the "License").
-You may not use the files containing modifications from the original project except in compliance with the License.
-A copy of the License is included in this project in the file named `LICENSE`.

-The original work is available at [link to the original repository or project homepage].

 Portions of this project are modifications based on work created by [![Software Mansion](https://membraneframework.github.io/static/logo/swm_logo_readme.png)](https://swmansion.com/) and used according to terms described in the Apache License 2.0.
 See [here](https://github.com/software-mansion-labs/elixir-gcloud-speech-grpc) for the original repository.